top of page

 What is Pediatric Occupational Therapy (OT)?

 Pediatric occupational therapy supports kids & teens to develop the skills they need to participate in everyday activities and address specific barriers that hinder participation.
-Pediatric OTs look at the “whole child” by assessing and treating differences in:
+Pediatric OTPs look at the “whole child” by assessing and treating differences in:

 • fine motor, visual motor, & gross motor skills